will-hancock/link-service/README.md

 # Link service

-This service will take a number of URI's and resolve them, recursively inspecting the results and resolving any further links in the process.
+This service will take a number of URIs and resolve them, recursively inspecting the results and resolving any further links in the process.

 ## Install